MicrosoftDocs/Advertising/advertising/hint-message/reference.md

 > [!NOTE]
 > The elements must be specified in the order defined by the Hint XSD (and as listed in this topic).
+Microsoft will check for hints throughout the day.

 ----